57th/60th Battalion (Australia): New Guinea

 The 57th/60th Battalion embarked for New Guinea in two contingents.
-One contingent entrained on 2 March travelling from Caboolture to Townsville to establish there a staging camp for themselves and which was subsequently used by may units deploying to the South West Pacific.
-This first contingent embarked from Townsville aboard the MV Duntroon on 8 March 1943, the troops disembarking on 10 March at Port Moresby, 590 nautical miles to the north (1,091 kilometres).
+One contingent entrained on 2 March travelling from Caboolture to Townsville to establish there a staging camp for themselves.
+This camp was subsequently used by many units deploying to the South West Pacific.
+This first contingent of the 57th/60th embarked from Townsville aboard the MV Duntroon on 8 March 1943, the troops disembarking on 10 March at Port Moresby, 590 nautical miles to the north (1,091 kilometres).
 The other contingent entrained from Caboolture for Brisbane on 9 March and embarked from Brisbane on 10 March 1943 aboard HMAS Katoomba, the troops disembarking on 16 March at Port Moresby, after a journey at sea of 1,127 nautical miles (2,087 kilometres).

 At this time the battalion had an authorised strength of 803 personnel and was organised into one battalion headquarters and five companies.
 There was one headquarters company and there were four rifle companies, designated 'A' to 'D'.
 Headquarters company consisted of six platoons, numbered 1 to 6, fulfilling consecutively the combat functions of signals, medium machine-gun fire support, mortar fire support, anti-tank fire support, pioneers and transport.
+If under attack, the pioneer platoon formed the guard platoon for Battalion Headquarters.
 Each of the rifle companies consisted of three platoons, numbered consecutively throughout the battalion, from 7 Platoon (of A Company) to 18 Platoon (of D Company).
 Attached also were elements of the 15th Field Ambulance and the 15th Field Engineers.

 The 15th Brigade, excluding the 57th/60th, moved north to take part in the battle around the Huon Peninsula and the Huon Gulf, specifically in the Salamaua–Lae campaign.
 While the rest of the 15th Brigade took part in this fighting, the 57th/60th Battalion began in early July 1943 to move to the Watut Valley to set up and conduct the defensive garrison for the Allied airbase being secretly constructed at Tsili Tsili by American airborne engineers.
 The base at Tsili Tsili was required to provide fighter support for bombers on long-range bombing missions.
+Allied bombers could reach Japanese airbases flying from Port Moresby, but their fighter escorts could not, so the fighters needed a base north of the Owen Stanley Ranges.